 - All debits blocked

 - Allowable company ID numbers and dollar limits

 Enrollment in the program is optional, and the credit union can choose to assess a monthly fee to the business membership for enrollment.
 So that you can tailor your program based on needs and relationship with the business, each enrollment can be set up with a different fee structure.
 That means that initial enrollment must be done via CU*BASE by a credit union employee.

 Once a member is enrolled, a new BizLink 247 feature will allow them to adjust their program settings as needed.
 In particular, there will be a mechanism for them to define new ACH company IDs to either block or allow, and there will be an upload feature so they can add multiple ID records at the same time from a worksheet.

 Q: What’s the difference between this and the Positive Pay feature used to control check clearings?

 A: The main difference is the intent: Positive Pay for check clearings is specifically designed so a business membership uses a link in desktop online banking to upload the specific checks they have generated and that they want to clear against their account.
 As checks are processed via eDOC Innovations Check 21 item processing, they are verified against this uploaded list, and any that do not match exactly are held in suspense until the business membership reviews the exceptions and decides what to do with them.

 Q: What if a check gets converted to an ACH item?

-Status as of 6/3/2021: PS#55026 is in development.
+Status as of 10/14/2021: PS#55026 is back in the design phase.
 Watch this page for some mockups of the online banking user interface coming soon.